Cumulocity-IoT/cumulocity-analytics-management/README.md

 ### Options for custom extension
 For a custom extension you have the following options:
 * Delete: deletes the custom extension permanently.
+To take effect you need to restart the streaming analytics engine.
-To take effect you need to restart the streaming analytics engine
+* Update: updates the custom extension with a new version of the extension.
+To take effect you need to restart the streaming analytics engine.
 * Details: lists the included blocks of the custom extension on a detail page.
 * Download: downloads the custom extension as a zip file.

 ![Build custom extension](resources/images/manage-extension.png)